LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>20</sup> And Jacob stole away unawares to Laban the Syrian, in that he told him not that he fled.
 <sup>21</sup> So he fled with all that he had; and he rose up, and passed over the river, and set his face [toward] the mount Gilead.
 <sup>22</sup> And it was told Laban on the third day that Jacob was fled.
-<sup>23</sup> And he took his brethren with him, and pursued after him seven days ’ journey; and they overtook him in the mount Gilead.
+<sup>23</sup> And he took his brethren with him, and pursued after him seven days’ journey; and they overtook him in the mount Gilead.
 <sup>24</sup> And God came to Laban the Syrian in a dream by night, and said unto him, Take heed that thou speak not to Jacob either good or bad.
 <sup>25</sup> Then Laban overtook Jacob.
 Now Jacob had pitched his tent in the mount: and Laban with his brethren pitched in the mount of Gilead.
 <sup>26</sup> And Laban said to Jacob, What hast thou done, that thou hast stolen away unawares to me, and carried away my daughters, as captives [taken] with the sword?